LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 The Get Record verb returns resource data (e.g., the metadata or paradata) that matches the requested dissemination format for the specified resource data description document ID or resource ID.

-*OAI**-**PMH* *Extension*: If the request ID is a resource data description document ID, the service SHALL return the metadata dissemination for the single resource data description document that matches the ID.
+*OAI-PMH* *Extension*: If the request ID is a resource data description document ID, the service SHALL return the metadata dissemination for the single resource data description document that matches the ID.
 If the request ID is a unique resource identifier, e.g., the resource locator, the service SHALL return the metadata disseminations for all resource data description documents for the specified resource.

 The Get Record verb SHALL support the return any resource_data that matches the requested dissemination format that is associated with the requested resource data document, i.e., any payload where the payload_schema matches the requested dissemination format.